OSUCSVisualizationTeam/le-beta-particle-vis-lbnl/opencv-scripts/prototype/README.md

 # open the FITS file at the specific path
 hdul = fits.open(fits_data)
+# save FIST data for later usage
+fits_data = [hdu.data for hdu in hdul if hdu.data is not None]
 ```

 ### Display Raw FITS Data via Matplotlib